harshil93/FTP-Server-Client/README.md

 ------------------------------------------------

-To run the server, goto server directory and.
+To compile and run the server, goto server directory and.
+	$ make
 	$ ./server <control port> <data port>
 	Eg - $ ./server 9000 9001

-To connect to the server, goto client directory and.
+To compile client and connect to the server, goto client directory and.
+	$ make
-	$ ./client <ip> <control port>
+	$ ./client <ip> <control port> [-d]
+		-d is optional for debuggin
 	Eg - $ ./client 127.0.0.1 9000
+		or $ ./client 127.0.0.1 9000 -d

 Client:
 	Supported Commands: